plan-net/core4/docs/source/api.rst

 #. an entry URL (``enter_url``)

-The help page delivers well formatted endpoint documentation in HTML following the guiding principles described at :ref:`api_docs`.
+The help page delivers well formatted endpoint documentation in HTML following the guiding principles described at :ref:`api_doc`.
 The card page provides relevant endpoint information and can be customised with the :meth:`.CoreBaseHandler.card` method.
 The entry URL is the landing page of the API which defaults to the API ``GET`` method and can be customised with the